3-minute read.

 When you think of ways to help in the fight against pornography, how often do sleep, food, and exercise come up?

 But you don’t need any scientist to tell you that.
 Think of the last time you binged on sweets or spent the whole day sitting around inside.
-When we’re paying closer attention, something that seems pleasant in the moment can actually really tank our mood over time.
+When we’re paying closer attention, something that seems pleasant at the moment can actually really tank our mood over time.
 And when we don’t feel well, it’s all too easy to scramble for some way—any way—to feel better.

-Let’s take a closer look at each of the Big Three, and how they can help someone who struggles with porn on their journey to freedom.
+Let’s take a closer look at each of the Big Three and how they can help someone who struggles with porn on their journey to freedom.

 Get some sleep

-When you’re tired you’re just not yourself; your brain’s not running at full capacity.
+When you’re tired, you’re just not yourself; your brain’s not running at full capacity.

 Bottom line: a tired body and cloudy mind will leave someone who struggles more vulnerable and less prepared to fight.

 Make healthy amounts of sleep a top priority.
-If anything is getting in the way of getting enough sleep, take it very seriously, because if it’s interfering with sleep, it’s probably messing with their fight for recovery, too.
+If anything is getting in the way of getting enough sleep, take it very seriously because if it’s interfering with sleep, it’s probably messing with their fight for recovery, too.

 Eat the right fuel